 Contribute to the Fund

 Community Farm Alliance has raised $18,800 that is going directly to Kentucky Black Farmers through Farm Aid support and our own organizational contribution.
-With each grant allocated at $750, the fund as-is will only help 25 farmers.
 We are still seeking support from our network because we believe this is foundation-building work that will create long-term change.
-We want your help and we believe Kentuckians can at least raise $10,000 together and help this fund grow.
+We want your help and we believe Kentuckians can raise at least $10,000 together and help this fund grow.
+Our hope is that this fund will become everlasting and supported longterm by foundations and individual gifts.
 Will you donate today?